-We planned on walking a lot around the city but since it was pouring, and the weather was not supposed to be much better for the next 2 days, we decided to get a Tourist ticket.
-The Tourist ticket allowed us unlimited trips within a chosen timeframe (including the 3 EUR airport supplement, blue city buses, Renfe trains zone and A and Metro Ligero light rail train).
+We planned on walking a lot around Madrid but since it was pouring, and the weather was not supposed to be much better for the next 2 days, we decided to get a Tourist ticket.
+The Tourist ticket allowed us unlimited public transport trips within a chosen timeframe (including the 3 EUR airport supplement, blue city buses, Renfe trains zone and A and Metro Ligero light rail train).

 If you already possess a valid Metro ticket, you can simply purchase the airport supplementary ticket which is 2 EUR cheaper.

 Where to Stay in Madrid with a Toddler

 We decided to stay at a vacation home rental apartment in the central Madrid – close to the train station and bus/metro stations.
-It is much easier to have an apartment with a separate bed and living room since you never know when your little one needs to go to bed and you do not have to be super quiet like in a hotel room (or go to bed super early).
+When traveling with toddlers, it is much easier to have an apartment with a separate bed and living room since you never know when your little one needs to go to bed and you do not have to be super quiet like in a hotel room (or go to bed super early).

 In Spain breakfast is super cheap (coffee, fresh orange juice and tostada for only a few Euros) so we did not miss having a hotel breakfast.